“Maybe ever’body in the whole damn world is scared of each other.” John Steinbeck, Of Mice and Men

-Chronic, widespread, rampant loneliness is really of no large surprise.
+Chronic, widespread, rampant loneliness is really of no large surprise when you ponder our current societal state.
 Our culture is after all increasingly isolated and self-insulating.
 The world expanded and now we can move to the outer reaches of the planet with ease, at least online if not physically.
 In the wake of this technology age our communities, neighbors, and those even closer; those in our own homes even, feel millions of miles away.

 New research says that half of the US is struggling with persistent loneliness.
 Not just a time or two, here or there, but real entrenched over-arching loneliness.
 So, the math seems easy to figure out right?
 Half the country is texting and the other half is lonely.
 Done.
 Well, not so fast.
 I would venture to say that in my experience, personally and professionally, texting is not connecting and may actually add to one’s sense of pervasive loneliness.
 A lot of what we are doing, day in and day out, hour upon hour is not connecting us to each other at all but rather dividing us into sound bites and abbreviations.

 What about your text life?

 Texting is for brief one-word answers.
 Wasn’t that the intent?
 Just a brief “Yes” or “No” or “YES!” or “NOOO”, or a few emojis and that’s it.
 Like a walkie-talkie, “104 over and out” exchange correct?
 I didn’t make that up after all.
 Longer exchanges are for email, right?
 No, you say?
 People are just not reading lengthy messages these days.
 It’s the equivalent of tuning them out.
 You just don’t respond.
 Guess what, a text message longer than a couple phone screen sized lines is much less likely to be read.
 Much much less.
 As in don’t or rather DON’T expect anyone under 40 to even read it and then only with a sigh and a grumble.
 A few lines are not after all really that much to read but yet we have little patience for what someone has to say let alone their attempt to connect.